 The memory and storage industry environment deteriorated sharply in the fourth quarter of 2022 and through 2023 due to weak demand in many end markets combined with global and macroeconomic challenges and lower demand resulting from customer actions to reduce inventory levels.
 This led to significant reductions in average selling prices for both DRAM and NAND and reductions in bit shipments for DRAM, resulting in declines in revenue across all our business segments and nearly all our end markets.
-For the first six months of 2024, increasing demand growth, driven in part by deployment of artificial intelligence and mostly normal customer inventories, combined with industry-wide supply discipline, resulted in an improved industry supply and demand balance.
+For the first nine months of 2024, increasing demand growth, driven in part by deployment of artificial intelligence and mostly normal customer inventories, combined with industry-wide supply discipline, resulted in an improved industry supply and demand balance.
 As a result, we have experienced improvements in pricing and margins in 2024.

 We reduced capital expenditures and wafer starts for both DRAM and NAND in response to challenging market conditions that began in the latter part of 2022 and increased levels of our inventories.
 In the first quarter of 2024, we recognized \$165 million of period costs due to wafer start reductions.
-In the second quarter of 2024, fabrication facility underutilization was reduced and principally related to legacy manufacturing capacity, accordingly period costs were not significant.
-In addition, to improve capital efficiency, we have redeployed equipment from older technology nodes to support conversions to leading-edge nodes, which has resulted in a meaningful reduction in DRAM and NAND wafer capacity.
+In the second and third quarters of 2024, fabrication facility underutilization was reduced and principally related to legacy manufacturing capacity, accordingly period costs were not significant.
+In addition, to improve capital efficiency, we have redeployed equipment from older technology nodes to support conversions to leading-edge nodes.
+Since the number of wafer processing steps is higher for leading-edge nodes, this approach has resulted in a meaningful structural reduction in DRAM and NAND wafer capacity.
+We are now fully utilized on our high-volume manufacturing nodes where we are maximizing output against the structurally lowered capacity.
+We believe this approach to node migration and consequent wafer capacity reduction is an industry-wide phenomenon.